DecentLabs/chari/README.md

 * Smart contract is deployed on the Ethereum mainnet as well as the Ropsten and Rinkeby testnets.
 * Supports fundraisers with ETH and any ERC20 token.
+* Integrates the portis.io wallet for a straightforward UX.
+MetaMask and other dApp browsers are supported too.

 ## Some ideas for further development
 * Support matching ratios other than 1:1.